Last Updated on November 19, 2024 by Helena Akter

 Initiative Fuels Motivation

 When you take the initiative, motivation ensues.
 It happens because once you start witnessing the benefits of your efforts, you feel driven to persist.
-So, if you’ve attempted a morning workout at home and felt a motivation deficit, it’s likely because you were waiting for motivation to ignite first.
+So, if you’ve attempted a morning workout at home for weight loss and felt a motivation deficit, you likely needed motivation to ignite first.

 Altering Your Mindset